Staci-Gilliam/Staci-Gilliam/README.md

 - 👋 Hi, I’m @Staci-Gilliam
-- 👀 I’m interested in all things Star Wars, cats, and artistry
+- 👀 I’m interested in all things Star Wars, cats, and artistry.
-- 🌱 I’m currently learning all the basics
+- 🌱 I’m currently learning all the basics in coding and am excited to get back into it after 20 years.
-- 💞️ I’m looking to collaborate on anything that will allow me to learn as we go
+- 💞️ I’m looking to collaborate on anything that will allow me to learn as we go.
 - 📫 How to reach me stacigilliam@gmail.com

 <!---